noahehall/multicloud/opensource/apache/tinkerpop.md

 getMethods() // list of all the methods and their supported types on the current element getClass() // get element class

+////////////////// profiling
+// TimeUtil class: timing queries
+// executes a query one/more times and returns the avg in MS
+// ^ always executes a warm up pass; so human perceived time is double whats reported
+// ^ swing back to this, requires a closure so we skipped it clock() clockWithResult()
+// ProfileStep class: profiling queries profile() // MS per step in a query

 ////////////////// useful steps
 withSideEffect() // dunno, check the docs